storyblok/storyblok-markdown-richtext/README.md

-# HTML/Markdown to Storyblok's Richtext converter
+# HTML/Markdown to Richtext converter

-This tool helps you parse html/markdown and convert it into the JSON format of Storyblok's richtext field.
+This tool helps you to parse html/markdown and convert it into the JSON format of Storyblok's richtext field.

 ## Usage